-"Jesus Christ, what on earth is that?"
-I cried by mind many times, but I couldn’t move and I couldn’t do anything but stoop myself and give myself to the shaking, seeing the display on my PC falling down, a pending light falling down, a wardrobe falling down, the telly and the stereo falling down, and countless books flying from the bookshelf over my head.
+“Jesus Christ, what on earth is that?”
+I cried my mind many times, but I couldn’t move and I couldn’t do anything but stop myself and give myself to the shaking, seeing the display on my PC falling down, a pending light falling down, a wardrobe falling down, the telly and the stereo falling down, and countless books flying from the bookshelf over my head.

 Several hours later, electricity became stable.
 I turned my PC on.
 It started normally.
 I ran ScanDisk on it.
 I found that the hard disk was safe.
 Then I connected to NIFTY-Serve to see a temporary bulletin board about the earthquake set up so that members could read and write about information related to the disaster.
 I wrote to the forum members I was usually in touch with that I was all right.
 All TV stations announced special programmes about the earthquake, showing real-time death toll, which had been 200 to 300 at the beginning and shortly exceeded 500.

 At night, all my family gathered in the room closest to the entrance, put an electrically heated carpet in the room, and spread the futon on it so that we could get out of the house very soon if a big aftershock occurred.

 “You know we are very lucky,” my father said.
 “We still have our safe house, so we can stay here and sleep on the warm carpet.
 If our house had collapsed, we all would have to stay in the shelter and have to be patient in a cold room without any heating system.”